This document explains the process for cleaning the Televac 7B cold cathode and 7E cold cathode vacuum sensors.

 - Reinstall in the vacuum chamber.

-- Allow several hours for tube to degas when pumped down to high vacuum.
+- Allow several hours for the tube to degas when pumped down to high vacuum.

 - If properly cleaned and assembled, the gauge tube is ready for use without re-calibration unless NIST